ArsoVukicevic/Assessment-of-pSS-from-SGUS-images/2 Deep Learning - SG segmentation/README.md

 Folder "FCN-DenseNet inference"

-  Provides OOP inference (class DeepSGUS.py) for the best-performing algorihtm.
+  Provides OOP inference (class DeepSGUS.py) for the best-performing algorithm.
   Check the script with examples (DeepSGUS - sample.py) to figure out how to use it in your own implementation.
   Four steps: